airlexi/Equivariant_ISIC/README.md

 * Flips
 * Saturation, Contrast, Brightness and Hue changes (saturation, contrast and brightness modification sampled from an uniform distribution of (0.7, 1.3), hue shifted by a value sampled from an uniform distribution between (-0.1,0.1))

 This experiment focuses on usage of rotation equivariant networks.
 Flips and rotations of input images can be neglected, since the output would be the same.
-Furthermore, hair augmentation is experimented with as well, since a huge amount of input images have lots of hairs in the image.
+Furthermore, hair augmentation is experimented with as well, since a huge amount of input images have lots of hairs in the image (created by: https://www.kaggle.com/nroman/melanoma-pytorch-starter-efficientnet).

-Furthermore, since lots of images are taken through a microscope lense, I have tested microscope augmentation.
+Furthermore, since lots of images are taken through a microscope lense, I have tested microscope augmentation, in which black circles are added to input images, to make them appear as they have been taken through a microscope lense (created by: https://www.kaggle.com/nroman/melanoma-pytorch-starter-efficientnet).

-I have also carried out experiments using the exact same augmentations as the top-performing team in the competition.
+Other augmentations which were tested include adding noise and blur to the images as well as cutout, in which holes are randomly added to the input images.

 ### Architecture
 Last years challenge was dominated mostly by ensembles of pretrained DenseNets, EfficientNets, ResNets and SeResNexts.
 Experiments were carried out on DenseNet121, DenseNet161 (https://arxiv.org/abs/1608.06993), ResNet50 and Resnet101 (https://arxiv.org/abs/1512.03385), since the other nets include operations which cannot be carried out with the e2cnn-library (e.g. swish-function: output = x * sigmoid(x)).
 I experimented with using meta-data and not using meta-data.